Trelawny Jamaica parish is 874.62 sq km bordered to the west by St James, east by St Ann and St Elizabeth and Manchester to the south.

 Participate in the Outameni Experience which is a cultural journey back in time.

-Falmouth Square is an old town has been restored to preserve some images of its past.
+Falmouth Square is an old town which has been restored to preserve some images of its past.
 Experience bamboo rafting down the still waters of the Martha Brae River and enjoy the tranquil waters of this peaceful river.

 The Martha Brae is located in towards the western edge of the parish, about 6 miles south of Falmouth.